urilivshits/previous_tab_keyboard_shortcut/README.md

 4. Click "Load unpacked" and select the extension folder

 ### Step 2: Customize the Keyboard Shortcut (Optional)
-The default shortcut is `Alt+Q`, but you can change it:
+The default shortcut is `Alt+W`, but you can change it:

 1. Go to `chrome://extensions/shortcuts`
 2. Find "Previous Tab Keyboard Shortcut"